Published on February 23rd, 2014 | by Brittney French1

 If you don't have hard water, but are still experiencing leaks or odor issues, your cloth diapers may have built up detergent residue.
 In this case, you will also want to strip your diapers and begin using slightly less than the recommended amount of detergent in each wash cycle.
 This will help prevent detergent buildup in the future.
 Soft water may also mean you need to add an extra rinse to your laundry routine to make sure all the detergent is out.

 Don’t get discouraged.
 Sometimes, it can take a few different tries to find the right wash routine that works for YOU.
 You may need more soap.
-You may need less. then Maybe you need an extra rinse or are rinsing too much, but remember, trial and error is always the best way to learn.
+You may need less.
+Maybe you need an extra rinse or are rinsing too much, but remember, trial and error is one of the best way to learn.

 For additional questions about your wash routine, give us a call at 1-888-332-2243.